 Transactions in foreign currencies are converted in Mauritian rupees at the ruling rate of exchange.
-Monetary assets and liabilities for the year ended December 31, 2021 expressed in foreign currencies have been converted into Mauritian rupees; with the net foreign exchange gain/loss transferred to the Statement of Profit or Loss and Other Comprehensive Income.
+Monetary assets and liabilities for the year ended December 31, 2022 expressed in foreign currencies have been converted into Mauritian rupees; with the net foreign exchange gain/loss transferred to the Statement of Profit or Loss and Other Comprehensive Income.

-Interests on performing loans, investments and placements as well as non interest income are taken on an accrual basis.
+Interests on performing loans, investments and placements as well as non-interest income are taken on an accrual basis.
 Interest on non-performing loans is only taken into account on a receipt basis.
+Accrual of interest is ceased on non-performing advances/loans as per the guidelines of the Bank of Mauritius and in accordance with IFRS 9.
 Fees and commissions are taken on an accrual basis.
 Interest rate risk is the risk that a movement in interest rates will have a significant adverse effect on the financial condition of the Bank.

-The Bank operates in foreign currencies on international markets and is thus exposed to exchange risk arising from the fluctuation especially to Pound Sterling and Euros.
+The Bank operates in foreign currencies on international markets and is thus exposed to foreign exchange rate risk arising from the fluctuation especially to Pound Sterling and Euro.
 Foreign exchange risk is a risk that can affect the financial position, earnings and economic value with a drastic movement of exchange rates.